paquettm/PHP_Guide/008_Numbers.md

 * is_integer() - alias of is_int()
 * is_long() - alias of is_int()

-Check if the type of a variable is integer:
+In th following example, we check if the type of a variable is integer:
 ```
 <?php
 $x = 5985;